7476ZHAO/IDrive_e2_S3_bucket_Connection/README.md

 ## Testing

-This step verifies the end-to-end data pipeline by writing to and reading from S3.
+This step verifies the end-to-end data pipeline by creating `test_s3_connection.py`, which writes to and reads from S3.

 ```python
 from spark_session import get_spark